tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 `drm:clientToken` MUST be interpreted as `authData` that can be used to obtain an Adobe ID.
 If the client already has an Adobe ID, the value of `drm:clientToken` MAY be ignored.
-If no value for `drm:clientToken` is provided, the client MAY proceed as usual, but may be unable to download and decrypt the ACS-encrypted resource.
+If no value for `drm:clientToken` is provided, and the client has no Adobe ID, the client MAY proceed as usual, but will most likely be unable to download or decrypt the ACS-encrypted resource.

 When the Readium LCP DRM scheme is in use, the value of `drm:clientToken` MUST be interpreted as the LCP user key that guards the resource.
 If the client knows the User Passphrase, the value of `drm:clientToken` MAY be ignored.
-If no value for `drm:clientToken` is provided, the client MUST prompt for the User Passphrase as per the LCP spec..
+If no value for `drm:clientToken` is provided, the client MUST prompt for the User Passphrase as per the LCP spec.

 When the URMS DRM scheme is in use, the server SHOULD NOT provide a value for the `drm:clientToken` attribute.
 If this value is present it